WH

 About Whirlpool Corporation

 Part of the consumer cyclical sector, Whirlpool Corporation (WHR) is listed under Furnishings, Fixtures & Appliances.
-Valued at $2.86B, WHR is a mid-cap name in its sector.
+With a market capitalization of $2.48B, it sits in mid-cap territory.
 The company's principal products include refrigerators, freezers, ice makers, and refrigerator water filters; laundry appliances, and commercial laundry products and related laundry accessories; cooking and other small domestic appliances; and dishwasher appliances and related accessories, as well as mixers.

 Key stats